fsantagostinobietti/logspout-file/README.md

 # logspout-file-builder
-Project used to build docker image for https://github.com/fsantagostinobietti/logspout-file.
+Project used to build docker image for [logspout](https://github.com/gliderlabs/logspout) with [logspout-file module](https://github.com/fsantagostinobietti/logspout-file) built in.